Go to the homepage

 The Experience Edge rate limit will govern how fast your sites will generate.
 In practice, all implementations will need to limit how many pages are generated on build.
 Separate applications will have a slight edge if parallel builds do not hit the rate limit.

-See the recipe on Rate Limits and Caching Your Web Application for more details.
+Review Rate Limits and Caching for more details.

 CON